What to do in November in Barcelona?

 Go Shopping On Black Friday

-As in many other cities and countries nowadays, many Barcelona stores also participate in the traditionally American concept of “Black Friday,” the day after USA Thanksgiving marked by heavily discounted shopping.
-This year, that day falls on November 24th, and is the time of year is when most retailers start to see the most profit.
-Therefore, they possibly go from being ‘’in the red’’ to being ‘’in the black’’.
+As in many other cities and countries nowadays, many Barcelona stores also participate in the traditionally American concept of ‘Black Friday’, the day after Thanksgiving in the USA marked by heavily discounted shopping.
+This year, that day falls on 29th November.
 The retail sector uses the term to indicate that prices of products will be reduced and that there will be good deals.
 For many people, ‘Black Friday’ is the day to go shopping for presents for all the upcoming festivities, including Christmas.

 With November being a low season for tourism, now is one of the best times to visit some of Barcelona’s famous sites if you haven’t already – and without the burden of tourism crowds!
 While there are a million cool things to see and do in Barcelona, some of the city’s famous highlights include: popular museums, like the Picasso Museum, Antoni Gaudi’s Casa Batlló, Casa Mila (La Pedrera), Casa Vicens, Park Güell, and of course La Sagrada Familia.